aamckennapro/login-auth/README.md

 Sign up with a 5-16 character username, email address, 8-16 character password.
 Password requires at least 1 letter, number, and symbol.
 Authentication is required upon login <strong>every time</strong> a login attempt occurs.
 The authentication code is sent to the email address the user signs up with.
 Authentication code is generated after a <strong>successful</strong> login attempt and is six characters in length.
-Everything is currently stored in a local database written in Postgres but could be adapted into another DB.
+Everything is currently stored in a local database written in Postgres but could easily be adapted into another DB.

 Passwords <em>are</em> salted <strong>and</strong> hashed.
 Salting is done using the Python secrets library, appended at the end of the password string for hashing using the Whirlpool algorithm.
 Whirlpool was selected due to its easy integration in Python, but any hashing algorithm can be implemented using this